-Table 5-1 Remote Processing Keywords

-The "sdirectory"/"rsdirectory" keywords are special, as the command line, RC files on the current host and RC files on the remote host will all be considered when establishing a scratch directory.
-As part of its processing, the nastran command may generate temporary files on both the local system (e.g., as part of "expjid" processing) and on the remote system (e.g., the location where temporary RC files are placed and where output files are generated).
+Table 5-1 Remote Processing Keywords ----------- ---------------------------- processing, the nastran command may generate temporary files on both the local system (e.g., as part of "expjid" processing) and on the remote system (e.g., the location where temporary RC files are placed and where output files are generated).
 These files are placed in the "scratch" directories on the local and remote systems.
 If the "rsdirectory" keyword is not specified, the "sdirectory" location must be valid on both the local and remote systems.
 (Note that this is not possible if the systems are running different types of operating systems.)
 All other keywords specifying path/file names will only be scanned on the remote system and must specify path/file names appropriate for that system.